nestorSag/towngen/README.md

 # Generative models for city names by region

-This project trains a transformer model on town name data from and generate new, similar-sounding names.
-That's really it.
+This project trains a transformer model on town name data and generate new, similar-sounding names.
 Most countries are available.

 # Use